clayne/FROST-Fast/README.md

 ## Updating

-Before doing anything else, please review the [Changelog](#changelog).
+Here are a few things you should know before updating:

-Backup your saves, but keep in mind that saves are often incompatible with a new version.
-Starting a new game is the safest option after updating.
+* Starting a new game is the safest option after an update.
+Old save files might be incompatible.

-**Wabbajack will delete all files that are not part of the modlist when you update!**
+* The Installation Location will be deleted and restored by Wabbajack, so all mods which are not part of this modlist will be removed.

-Ready to update?
-Updating with Wabbajack is very similar to your first-time installation.
-Select your Installation and Download Locations again, but make sure to tick the checkbox _Overwrite Installation_.
-Click the Start button, and wait for Wabbajack to finish.
+* The Download Location will NOT be deleted by Wabbajack, so you will only download more content if there has been an addition or update.

+If you want to know what has changed in the latest version, please review the [Changelog](#changelog).

+Otherwise, you can update the modlist by following these steps:

+1. Download the latest release of **FROST Fast** from [Github](https://github.com/interworlder/FROST-Fast/releases)
+2. Run Wabbajack.exe
+3. Click on _Install From Disk_ and open the newest version of the file _FROST Fast.wabbajack_
+4. Set the same _Installation Location_, e.g. C:\FROST-Fast\Install
+5. Set the same _Download Location_, e.g. C:\FROST-Fast\Download
+6. Check the box _Overwrite Installation_
+7. Click the Start button
+8. Follow any instructions from Wabbajack (sign into NexusMods, click the download buttons, etc.)
+9. Wait for Wabbajack to finish

 ## Notable Mods